SvenTiigi/YouTubePlayerKit/README.md

 let channel: YouTubePlayer.Source = .channel(name: "GoogleDevelopers")
 ```

-You can also use a URL to initialize a `YouTubePlayer.Source`
+You can also use a URL to initialize a source.

 ```swift
 let source: YouTubePlayer.Source? = .init(urlString: "https://youtube.com/watch?v=psL_5RIBqnY")